nicksawhney/world-models/README.md

 # WorldModels Report

 ## Task 1
 Task 1 can be found in `Report.pdf`, which summarizes the original World Models Paper.

 ## Task 2
 Task 2 can be found in `Analysis.ipynb`, and accompanying weight files and training history files are present in their respective directories.
-Controller histories can be found in `log/` and weights can be found in `controller/`
+Controller histories can be found in `log/` and weights can be found in `controller/`.
+Animations were created with modified code in `check_05_controller.ipynb`.

 ## Task 3
 Task 3 can also be found in `Analysis.ipynb`, which also describes the various scripts used to train the GAN.
 Weight files and training histories are present in their respective directories.